 A Blueprint for Education’s Post-Pandemic Future

-By Grant Lichtman
+BY Grant Lichtman

 We have to permanently re-draw responsibilities and decision-making processes to empower those who lean into generating creative solutions to disruptive challenges.